MuhammadNaseerAslam/Android-Studion-Tutorial-Website-App/README.md

-# Android-Studion-Tutorial-Website-App
+# Online SQL Server-App
-This app is actaully converted website into app for students help to learn how make apps.
+This app is actaully converted website into app for students help to did practice of sql server database work online.